-Murder Is Easy (BBC One, tbc)
+Murder Is Easy (BBC One, Christmas 2023)

 Murder is Easy begins after a series of deaths in an English village, which are presumed accidental, until a man called Luke Fitzwilliam meets the mysterious Miss Pinkerton on a train, who tells him she believes they’re the work of a killer.
 When Miss Pinkerton is later found dead, Luke vows to hunt down the murderer before they can strike again, heading to the ill-fated village to investigate under false pretences.
-The series will also be available to a US audience on BritBox.

-Payback (ITV, tbc)
+Payback (ITV, 4th October 2023)

 Since Line of Duty, the name Jed Mercurio is synonymous with unmissable dramas, and his production company is behind new Debbie O’Malley-scripted series Payback.
-This gripping six-part ITV psychological drama follows Lexie (Morven Christie, The Bay), who becomes unwittingly embroiled in a dangerous police operation to topple notorious crime lord Cal Morris (Peter Mullan, The Rings of Power).
+This gripping six-part ITV psychological drama follows Lexie (Morven Christie, pictured above in The Bay), who becomes unwittingly embroiled in a dangerous police operation to topple notorious crime lord Cal Morris (Peter Mullan, The Rings of Power).

 Lexie gets recruited by the police after she discovers her husband Jared has been secretly working for Morris, but soon realises the investigation is putting her family’s safety – and even her life – in grave danger.
-Payback will be filmed in and around Glasgow in 2023.

-Steeltown Murders (BBC, May 2023)
+Steeltown Murders (BBC, 15th May 2023)

 You’ll need to keep your wits about you to follow this dual-chronology detective drama, which follows the real-life hunt to catch a serial killer in Port Talbot in Wales, with the action jumping from the original search in 1973 and the cold-case investigation in the early 2000s.

 The four-part series stars Philip Glenister (Life on Mars) and Steffan Rhodri (Gavin & Stacey) as the detectives using pioneering DNA evidence in an attempt to finally track down the killer, alongside Keith Allen (The Others), Matthew Gravelle (Broadchurch) and more.

-The Reckoning (BBC, tbc)
+The Reckoning (BBC, 10th October 2023)

-The Sixth Commandment (BBC, tbc)
+The Sixth Commandment (BBC, July 2023)

-The Woman in the Wall (BBC, tbc)
+The Woman in the Wall (BBC, 27th August 2023)

-The Long Shadow (ITV, tbc)
+The Long Shadow (ITV, 25th September 2023)

 A brand-new true crime drama from the makers of White House Farm and Des, The Long Shadow will tell the story of one of Britain’s most notorious serial killers, Peter Sutcliffe, who was given the sinister nickname The Yorkshire Ripper while evading police after a string of brutal murders in the 1970s and early 1980s.
-The six-part ITV drama will depict Britain’s biggest ever manhunt, which lasted five years, and include chilling audio recordings and letters received by the police.
+The six-part ITV drama depicts Britain’s biggest ever manhunt, which lasted five years, and include chilling audio recordings and letters received by the police.

-Then You Run (Sky Max/NOW, tbc)
+Then You Run (Sky Max/NOW, July 2023)